volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 };
 ```

- Note, that you don't have to copy the above code into an application, it's just an example.
+*Note, that you don't have to copy the above code into an application, it's just an example.*

-Finally, we have to find a way to pull the data out of the store.
+Afterwards, we have to find a way to pull the data out of the store.

-We'll add **reselect** - simple “selector” library for Redux:
+We'll add `reselect` - simple “selector” library for Redux:

 `yarn add reselect`

-There is one major benefit of using **reselect** - it creates memoized selectors, which will re-run only if their arguments change.
+There is one major benefit of using `reselect` - it creates memoized selectors, which will re-run only if their arguments change.

 Create the file `src/store/counter/selectors.ts` with the following contents: